 We look at how the latest rate hikes from the Fed and Bank of Canada effects accountants, treasurers and financial officers working for major corporations.

 In a world rife with geopolitical unpredictability and macro uncertainty – many corporates currently hang their decisions off any monetary policy snippets emanating from Central Banks.
-A third-rate hike since last December from the Fed, coupled with the Bank of Canada’s first rate rise in seven years, are two major policy announcements recently that affect businesses heavily exposed to the dollar and loonie.
+With the Fed expecting 3-4 rate hikes this year, coupled with the Bank of Canada’s recent first rate rise in seven years, these two Central Bank shifts affect businesses heavily exposed to the dollar and loonie.